freer4/elevuetor/elevuetor-js/README.md

 ```
 import { Database } from 'elevuetor';
-import PostModel from '@/data/models/PostModel'; //wherever your model files from Mantle live
+import PostModel from '@/data/models/PostModel'; //wherever your model files from the server live

 const posts = Database[PostModel.name];
 ```

 `posts` is a table object full of handy methods and properties.
-Access a record by id like `posts[id]` and a proxy will return the appropriate Model object, requesting data directly from Mantle if it hasn't been loaded yet.
+Access a record by id like `posts[id]` and a proxy will return the appropriate Model object, requesting data directly from the server if it hasn't been loaded yet.

 ### Table Methods